-"This page links to British Columbia documents that provide communities, engineers and land use professionals with guidance for implementing watershed-based planning, rainwater management, green infrastructure, and water sustainability," reports Mike Tanner.
+"Recognizing that it is often challenging for practitioners to find what they are looking for, we believe that we have filled a gap.
+This page links to British Columbia documents that provide communities, engineers and land use professionals with guidance for implementing watershed-based planning, rainwater management, green infrastructure, and water sustainability," reports Mike Tanner.

 "Have a look at some of the Water Balance Model slideshow presentations that have been made to industry and government groups starting in 2001.
 This includes some of the early presentations on the Water Balance Methodology that helped pave the way for the paradigm-shift from 'peak flow thinking' to 'volume-based thinking'.
 The many presentations created awareness and influenced expectations," stated Ted van der Gulik.

 "Released in 2002, the Guidebook provides a framework for effective rainwater management throughout the province.
 This tool for local governments presents a methodology for moving from planning to action that focuses on implementing early action where it is most needed," states Laura Maclean.
 "The Guidebook approach contrasts with conventional 'flows-and-pipes' stormwater management."

 "The 'regional team approach' is founded on partnerships and collaboration; and seeks to align actions at three scales - provincial, regional and local," stated Kim Stephens.
 “We use the word collaboration a lot in British Columbia.
 And it means something to us.
 But in other parts of the world, my experience is that they don’t really understand our ‘top-down, bottom-up’ approach.
 It may take us longer to get there, but collaboration is how we get to the destination."